Everything Happens for a Reason / Todo pasa por algo

 The need to be comforted

-The need to be comforted is the root of addiction and also of anxious attachment, neediness and restlessness.
+The need to be comforted is the root of addiction.
+It is also the root cause of anxious attachment, neediness and restlessness.

 Wanting to drink alcohol is like needing to suck on a baby bottle or a breast.
 The Nicaraguans know this.
 That's why they use the word "mamar" to talk about how an alcoholic drinks.
 And when someone is drunk they say he is "mamado" as slang for "tomado" (literally "drunk").
 Because mamar is really what you are doing when you drink alcohol (especially out of a bottle.)
 You're sucking on a tittie for comfort.
 This is the root of the oral fixation so common in many addictions.
 So even after we break the chemical addictions to our substances and the social habits built around them, we will never get anywhere until we realize that at the core, the deeper issue is that we are still infants emotionally.

 Though we may never fully overcome it in our lives, the need to be comforted and validated at any level is childish.
 It's the definition of being a child, literally dependent on others for nourishment, protection, and guidance.
 If the purpose of life is spiritual growth then we must first get past the stage of child-to-adult.
-Going through that stage from child to adult requires letting go of your old self and feeling comfortable with change.
+Going through that stage from child to adult requires not only letting go of your child identity and feeling comfortable with change.
 We stop drinking our mother's milk at two years old.
 But at what point we achieve this weaning in a fully integrated way is a different story.
 At some point, ideally, we stop snuggling up in our parents' bed, then leave our parents' house.
 For some sooner, for others later, we stop relying on them financially.
-We no longer cry for our mothers to come to us.
+We no longer cry for our mothers to come to us when we get sick.
 But we replace our emotional dependence on our parents with emotional dependence on other dopamine and oxytocin inducing substances, habits and relationship patterns.
-Thus the oral fixations, the cycles of anxiety and comfort.
+Thus the oral fixations, and the toxic cycles of anxiety and comfort.
 We are trying to suck our mother's milk through a crack pipe.

 When psychologists talk about "nurturing your inner child," It commonly misunderstood to mean to indulge in childish thoughts and actions or to infantilize yourself.
 It actually refers to the complete opposite behavior.
 It refers in fact to leading your ego with structure and kindness as a parent would develop a child.

 The transition away from being a child naturally goes hand-in-hand with taking on a provider role.
 Of course when we literally take on the role of a provider we don't automatically grow out of our childish behavior.
 There are plenty of alcoholic parents.
 There is even the disease of co-dependency.
 But growing into the mentality of a provider is a natural companion of growing out of neediness and addiction.
 This is why the 12th step of the Anonymous programs is service to others.
-And for me it's why group sessions are so therapeutic.
-They force me to give my undivided and unlimited attention to other people for a moment, and I realize it's not all about me.
+And for me personally it's why group sessions are so therapeutic.
+They force me to give my undivided and unlimited attention to other people for a moment, and for that moment life is not all about me.

 While being of service to other recovering addicts, codependents, trauma sufferers, etc is the most direct and obvious way of reversing the roles and finding purpose, it overlooks that being a provider and living a life of service is also living your purpose in any vocation.
 Someone who lays tiles for a living can either have a child's mentality of "When do I get paid?" or a service mentality of "How much value can I provide with my skills today?
 How can I do excellent work today?"
 Which one of these mentalities is going to have a better day?
 Which one is likely to earn more and have better relationships?
 Which one is more likely to drink themself to sleep tonight?

-Note though that service is the 12th step, not the first.
+Referring again to the Anonymous programs, note that service to others is the 12th step, not the first.
 We can't successfully take on the role of the provider until we are able to get past our childish neediness and dependence.
 And that growth only comes through abstinence and discomfort.
-Through abstaining we create a vaccuum that can be filled with growth.
-We learn that we can live without the comfort and instant gratification from substances and toxic relationships.
-On the contrary we learn that in the absence of these instant-gratification behaviors, we will naturally build resilience, strength and creativity.
-Just like physical strength is not built without pushing yourself out of your physical comfort zone, emotional strength is built when we choose not to seek comfort in our addicitons and compulsions.
-Every time you choose to swim against the stream, you level up.
+Through abstaining we create a vacuum that can be filled with growth.
+We learn that we can live without the comfort and instant gratification from substances, habits, and toxic relationships.
+On the contrary we learn that in the absence of these instant-gratification behaviors, (and only in their absence), we will naturally build resilience, strength and creativity.
+It's automatic.
+Just like physical strength is built by pushing yourself out of your physical comfort zone, emotional strength develops on its own when we choose not to seek comfort in our addictions and compulsions.
+Every time we choose to swim against the stream through the void, we transform and grow.

 What is the difference between and addiction, a compulsion, and a habit?

-And here is the proof that our thoughts and feelings are not as real as we think they are: When you interact with another person, you don't know what they are thinking.
+When you interact with another person, you don't know what they are thinking.
 You only experience what they do or say, and vice versa.
 Nobody cares whether or not you are craving a drink, or whether you have a chip on your shoulder, or about the big idea you have that you've never taken action on.
 They don't even care if you are sad or in pain unless you express it.
 How would they even know?
 So my point is that your emotions in this instance are not real to other people.
 You exist, but your emotions don't.
+Your thoughts and emotions are not a precious currency to hoard or hold onto.
+They have no scarcity and therefore no value.
+Unlike physical matter, they can be created and destroyed at will.

-When you watch a boxing match, is the winner the one who feels less pain?
+When you watch a boxing match, is the winner the one who feels less pain or who feels the most superior?
+No, the winner is the one who is the most skilled at overcoming his pain, overcoming his doubt.
 Is a surgeon going to botch his surgery because he had an argument with his wife that morning?
-No. He'll let it go and focus on the present moment, because that's what adults do.
+No, of course not.
+He lets it go and focuses on the present moment, because that's what adults do.
 Yes, your thought patterns and beliefs are part of who you are.
 But what you actually do, the actions you take; are at least as important in defining the essence of who you really are.
 You can choose your actions.
 You can to choose your thoughts as well, though it's more challenging.
 But certainly, and it's been proven, you can choose your attitude.

-So If you don't smoke another cigarette, you will suffer withdrawl for a while, but the world will be ok.
+So If you don't smoke another cigarette, you will suffer withdrawal for a while, but the world will be ok.
 Nobody will care how you felt about it.
+In fact if you share how hard it is, people will think less of you, not more of you.
 That's how trivial and unimportant your feelings about it are.
-But the world will be delighted not to have to deal with your disgusting self-destructive habit anymore.
 If you decide to work out instead of staying in bed, your lazy self that wanted to stay in bed will not suffer.
 He will stay there waiting for you the next morning.
 Don't feel bad for him.
 Take the one that wants to go out for a jog out for a jog.
-Nobody will notice and ask, "Wasn't it hard to get out of bed?
-I feel so sorry for you." they might say, "You look fit".
+Nobody will notice and ask, "Wasn't it hard to get out of bed?"

 I recently heard Andrew Bustamante, influencer, former CIA operator, founder of Everyday Spy, talk about the futility of self-discipline, and essentially overriding it with consistent habits.